ttu/ttu.github.io/_posts/2023-6-15-dora-metrics.md

 ---
 layout: post
-title: How Metrics Can Help the Team to Keep Track of the Process Improvement
+title: How DORA Metrics Help Teams Track Process Improvement
 excerpt: A brief guide on DORA metrics and how they can be used to keep track of improvements in the software development process.
 ---